UniBee-Billing/unibee-go-client/docs/MerchantSubscriptionUpdatePreviewPost200ResponseData.md

 NewMerchantSubscriptionUpdatePreviewPost200ResponseDataWithDefaults instantiates a new MerchantSubscriptionUpdatePreviewPost200ResponseData object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetApplyPromoCredit

+`func (o *MerchantSubscriptionUpdatePreviewPost200ResponseData) GetApplyPromoCredit() bool`

+GetApplyPromoCredit returns the ApplyPromoCredit field if non-nil, zero value otherwise.

+### GetApplyPromoCreditOk

+`func (o *MerchantSubscriptionUpdatePreviewPost200ResponseData) GetApplyPromoCreditOk() (*bool, bool)`

+GetApplyPromoCreditOk returns a tuple with the ApplyPromoCredit field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetApplyPromoCredit

+`func (o *MerchantSubscriptionUpdatePreviewPost200ResponseData) SetApplyPromoCredit(v bool)`

+SetApplyPromoCredit sets ApplyPromoCredit field to given value.

+### HasApplyPromoCredit

+`func (o *MerchantSubscriptionUpdatePreviewPost200ResponseData) HasApplyPromoCredit() bool`

+HasApplyPromoCredit returns a boolean if a field has been set.

 ### GetCurrency